nicoespeon/talk-how-to-change-untested-code/slides/00-draft.md

 You're safe now.
 2 options:

 1. If you have enough time, refactor the code first.
-2. If you don't, use the Sprout Method technique: create your code elsewhere and call it.
+2. If you don't, create your code elsewhere and call it.

 That way, you can test the code you add.